Is this an overdose crisis or a poisoning crisis?

 Sutherland recently spoke at the Canadian Medical Association annual meeting, where she advocated for more progressive and accurate language to limit the level of stigma surrounding drug users.

-Meanwhile, Xie and a number of his colleagues have written a letter to the Canadian Medical Association Journal urging doctors to move away from the term "overdose."
+Meanwhile, Xie and a number of his colleagues are writing a letter to the Canadian Medical Association Journal urging doctors to move away from the term "overdose."

 If discarding a stigmatizing, technically inaccurate word can contribute to saving even one life, shouldn't we do it?